motiwari/BanditPAM/README.md

 ## Documentation

-Documentation for BanditPAM can be found here:
+Documentation for BanditPAM can be found on [read the docs](https://banditpam.readthedocs.io/en)
-* Doxygen docs: `BanditPAM/docs/html/index.html`

 ## Building the C++ executable from source